 - How to tell your young child someone has died for practical tips on choosing your wording and approach

 - Impact of death in the family at different ages and some coping strategies from The Royal College of Psychiatry

 - For children who find Mother’s Day hard because their mum isn’t around any more.

 - Macmillan Advice on talking to your child about cancer

 - Talking to young people if someone has a serious illness.
 This excellent leaflet has been produced by Seesaw, an Oxfordshire charity that also offers other support if you live in the area

 - Winstons wish

-- Mum's Jumper by Jayde Perkin.
+- Mum’s Jumper by Jayde Perkin.
 Suitable for both younger and older children.
-Available in your local libraray as part of the Reading Well scheme.
+Available in your local library as part of the Reading Well scheme.

 - Goodbye Mog by Judith Kerr.
 Mog the cat finally gets very tired and old and just wants to sleep forever.